 For larger amounts of waste for disposal, please see the information on transfer stations and hard rubbish.

 Recycling can be dropped off at transfer stations at no cost.

 How much does the service cost?

-Council’s waste and recycling charges only apply to households receiving waste collection services.
+The garbage and recycling charges are for the collection of kerbside bins and only apply to households receiving those services.

-The Waste Management Fee is collected from all ratepayers as a contribution to waste management costs, including rehabilitation of landfill sites.
-The total cost of all Council’s waste management services is fully funded by waste fees and charges.
+The Waste Management Fee is collected from all ratepayers as a contribution to community waste management costs, such as rehabilitation of landfill sites.

 Standard Garbage Charge – 80L urban & 140L rural